 - Objects—If you need to demonstrate certain procedures, you may need to bring in actual physical objects.
 Rehearse what you are going to do with these objects; sometimes they can take up a lot more time than you expect.

-Please avoid just scribbling your visual on the chalkboard.
-Whatever you can scribble on the chalkboard can be neatly prepared and made into a transparency or posterboard-size chart, for example.
-Take some time to make your visuals look sharp and professional-use a straightedge, good dark markers, neat lettering or typing.
+Please avoid just scribbling your visual on the chalkboard or whiteboard.
+Whatever you can scribble on the chalkboard can be neatly prepared and made into a presentation slide, transparency, or posterboard-size chart, for example.
+Take some time to make your visuals look sharp and professional—use a straightedge, good dark markers, neat lettering or typing.
 Do your best to ensure that they are legible to the entire audience.

 - Drawing or diagram of key objects—If you describe or refer to any objects during your talk, try to get visuals of them so that you can point to different components or features.

 - Tables, charts, graphs—If you discuss statistical data, present it in some form or table, chart, or graph.
 Many members of your audience may have trouble "hearing" such data as opposed to seeing it.

 - Outline of your talk, report, or both—If you are at a loss for visuals to use in your oral presentation, or if your presentation is complex, have an outline of it that you can show at various points during your talk.